 Leveraging A Cybersecurity Recruitment Agency

 If your organization is concerned with building a strong cybersecurity team, considering options outside of rigid standards for education and experience is one option.
-Another is to enlist a third-party staffing agency partner with experience in recruiting candidates for hard-to-fill technical positions.
+Another is to enlist third-party tech recruiting companies with experience in hiring candidates for hard-to-fill technical positions.
 Agencies also tend to have contact with passive candidates – those that are not actively job-seeking, but are interested in hearing about potential jobs as they become available.

 Sparks Group is a nationally-awarded staffing agency, with deep experience in the evaluation and assessment of candidates, both for existing and potential skills.
 With a track record of proven success, Sparks Group can help you recruit and hire top cybersecurity candidates for open positions, reducing both cost and time to hire.

 Connect with the recruiting experts at Sparks Group to discuss how we can improve your cybersecurity recruiting strategy and find top talent.